How to sell your static caravan privately in 5 Simple Steps

 Total due to the caravan owner: £8,200

 Capital gains tax on a static caravan: There is no capital gains tax to pay when selling your static caravan.
-A caravan is seen as a wasting asset with a life that does not exceed 50 years.
-It’s likely to lower in value over time and have just a residual value at the end of its life.
+A caravan is considered a wasting asset with a life expectancy of no more than 50 years.
+It’s likely to depreciate over time and have only a residual value at the end of its life.

-Park fees: Each park is different with its own set of rules.
-Many offer a pro-rata scheme whereby you would pay for the months you have used from the current year and then receive a reimbursement of the fees left for the remainder of the year.
+Park fees: Each park has its own rules.
+Many offer a pro rata scheme, whereby you would pay for the months you have used in the current year and then receive a reimbursement for the fees left for the remainder of the year.

-Outstanding finance: If you have outstanding finance against your caravan, you will need to obtain a settlement figure from the finance company at the date of sale.
-Any amount outstanding on finance will need to be cleared before ownership can be transferred.
+Outstanding finance: If you have outstanding finance against your static caravan, you will need to obtain a settlement figure from the finance company on the date of sale.
+Any outstanding finance amount must be cleared before ownership can be transferred.

-Gas and electric safety tests: It is always advisable to supply your new purchaser with a valid gas and electric safety test for the caravan.
+Gas and electric safety tests: It is always advisable to provide your new purchaser with valid gas and electric safety tests for the caravan.
 It should be done annually as a matter of course for your own safety.
-This will provide your purchaser with the confidence that the caravan they are buying is of sound quality.
+This will give your purchaser confidence that the caravan they are buying is of high quality.

 What documents do you need to sell a caravan?

-If you are looking to transfer caravan ownership, you would need to have a copy of your licence agreement and your park rules so you can discuss these with the new buyer.
+If you are looking to transfer caravan ownership, you will need copies of your licence agreement and park rules so you can discuss them with the new buyer.
 The licence agreement outlines the licence period, running costs, and other park information.
 This varies from park to park.

 Sell your static caravan privately in 5 simple steps

 It’s easy to sell your static caravan privately with Westcountry Resorts.
-We have been selling private sale caravans for over 15 years and can help you move on quickly, easily, and in a cost-effective way.
+We have been selling private-sale caravans for over 20 years and can help you move on quickly, easily, and cost-effectively.
 Just follow these simple steps for a sale without the fuss.

 Selling your static caravan privately with Westcountry Resorts is as easy as that.

-For more information download our Selling your static caravan privately frequently asked questions and answers sheet or get the ball rolling right away and get in touch here.
+For more information, download our Selling your static caravan privately frequently asked questions and answers sheet, or get the ball rolling right away by getting in touch here.